 For the dirt, it works best to use dry dirt with a sandy texture – that will give you a fine texture on the upcycled vase.

-If you wanted a more chunky texture, try using a wet dirt or mud instead!
+If you wanted a more chunky texture, try using slightly wet dirt or mud instead!

-Note: even after it has been sealed, handle with this one with care.
+Note: even after it has been sealed, handle it with care.
 Don’t try to brush off the dirt more because it will just scratch the painted surface.

 Ta DA!
 Didn’t it turn out so cute?

-For now I have it styled here with faux greenery under my basket wall on top of this green boho cabinet on a wood cutting board.
+For now, I have it styled here in a little vignette with faux greenery under my basket wall on top of this green boho cabinet on a wood cutting board.
+But it would also look so cute on the coffee table or an entryway table.

-Now it’s time to see the other method I used on that green vase!
+Now it’s time to see the other method I used on that green thrifted vase!
+This one uses some of the same methods but has a completely different look!

 Upcycled Vase #2 (Textured With Joint Compound + Paint + Dirt)

-Just a reminder, here’s what the thrifted vase looked like before.
-It wasn’t horrible, but I just couldn’t find a good place for it because the color was didn’t work in any of our rooms.
+Just a reminder, here’s what the thrift store vase looked like before.
+It wasn’t horrible, but I just couldn’t find a good place for it because the color didn’t work in any of our rooms.

 Supplies for upcycled vase #2: